Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 # Unlocking The Bootloader

-The last stage of using MTK Client is to unlock the bootloader from here onwards we no longer have to go through the special button procceses.
+The last stage of using MTK Client is to unlock the bootloader which allows for magisk to gain its root access. it is no longer required to use MTK client and its key combinations from here onwards, unless you later want to change the boot splash screen

 ```